jacobdensford/jacobdensford.com/projects/new-trpg.md

 d12|Flaw
 :--|---
-1|can't resist stealing everything valuable not nailed down 2|will never trust again after what happened last time 3|Etc
+1|can't resist stealing everything that's not nailed down 2|will never trust again after what happened last time 3|can't forgive themselves for the mistakes of their past 4|is addicted to a powerful drug
-4|Etc
-5|Etc
-6|Etc
+5|is on the run because of a crime they didn't commit 6|Etc
 7|Etc
 8|Etc